irving-statek/open-pnp-wiki/User-Manual.md

 Placements are usually added to a board definition by clicking the <img src="https://user-images.githubusercontent.com/50550971/219510059-f5beb137-61dc-4d74-b4e4-ec2b856041fd.svg" width="16" height="16"> button just above the placements table to [import placement data from your CAD software](https://github.com/openpnp/openpnp/wiki/Importing-Centroid-Data).
 After the import is finished, check the list of placements and make any corrections - typically fiducials will need to have their type changed from Placement to Fiducial.
 Placements can also be added manually by clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg" width="16" height="16"> button and filling out the different fields appropriately.
 Placements can be deleted by selecting one or more in the table and clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-remove.svg" width="16" height="16"> button.
 Clicking the
 <img src="https://user-images.githubusercontent.com/50550971/219733808-7073db8a-33b4-4156-8e49-b9987c8a43ac.svg" width="16" height="16"> button opens the Board Viewer that displays a graphical layout of the placements on the board.

+If one or more Placements are selected in the Placements table, right-clicking on any of the selected placements opens a pop-up menu that allows the side, type, enabled status, or error handling action of all the selected Placements to be changed in one user action.

 ## Panels

 Panel definitions are the "blueprints" that tell OpenPnP how boards and/or subpanels are arranged to form a panel.
 Panel definitions are stored in files with the extension `.panel.xml`.